gomez9656/gomez9656/README.md

 ### Hi! 👋

-I am an Electronic Engineer who wants to create Embedded Systems that help humanity expand its presence in space.
-I am seeking for a challenging position in the aerospace sector in Germany as an Embedded Systems/Software Engineer.
+I am an Electronic Engineer who wants to create Embedded Systems for a sustainable future.
+I am seeking for a challenging position in Germany as an Embedded Systems/Software Engineer.

 As a Release Manager I learned Git, GitLab and Jenkins.
 Software from development to production was my key responsibility.
 I identified risks that could delay the release and solved them with the different teams.